rabin-univ/latex-tools/README.md

 # LaTeX Tools

-**Six tools in one** for LaTeX research paper workflows — built for review papers with large bibliographies.
+**Six tools in one** for LaTeX research paper workflows; built for review papers with large bibliographies.

 > Developed by **Mahbub Alam Rabin**
 > Department of Nanomaterials & Ceramic Engineering, BUET